 A trained chiropractor may help with many different pain conditions and improve your quality of life.
-Here are some common problems a chiropractic can treat:
+Here are some common problems chiropractics can treat:

 - Neck Pain: Severe neck pain is one of the most common reasons patients seek chiropractic treatment.
-Individuals with this ailment often complain that they can’t turn their head, or do not have a wide range of motion.
-Neck pain is often due to muscle imbalance in the pelvis, chest or lower back.
+Individuals with this ailment often complain that they can’t turn their heads or do not have a wide range of motion.
+Neck pain is usually due to muscle imbalance in the pelvis, chest, or lower back.
 Bad habits such as poor posture can contribute to neck pain.

-- Low Back Pain: Lower back pain is one of the most common conditions affecting adults, and is caused by muscle imbalance in the legs and pelvis.
+- Low Back Pain: Lower back pain is one of the most common conditions affecting adults and is caused by a muscle imbalance in the legs and pelvis.
 As we age, we become more vulnerable to lower back pain.
-If the pain is severe enough, it can be difficult to get out of bed some days.
-If you find that your lower back pain is affecting your day to day life and limiting your activities, you may want to ask a chiropractor about possible solutions.
+If the pain is severe enough, it can be challenging to get out of bed some days.
+If you find that your lower back pain affects your day-to-day life and limits your activities, you may want to ask a chiropractor about possible solutions.

 - Elbow Pain: Frequently referred to as tennis elbow, this condition is also frequently treated by a doctor for chiropractic in Rockville, MD.
 Patients with elbow pain may struggle to do the simplest tasks, like shaking someone’s hand or reaching for the remote.
 The muscles in the elbow aren’t always strong enough to handle the constant pulling and gripping we ask them to do.
 When these muscles get irritated, you can experience discomfort in your elbow.

-- Shoulder Pain: When the muscles that attach to the shoulder blade aren’t in balance, they can tear and cause pain.
-When you feel pain in your shoulder, it’s very difficult to lift your arm higher than your chest.
+- Shoulder Pain: When the muscles attached to the shoulder blade aren’t in balance, they can tear and cause pain.
+When you feel pain in your shoulder, it’s complicated to lift your arm higher than your chest.

-We have seen a wide variety of injuries, and we have also witnessed many remarkable recoveries due to our treatments.
-We have seen individuals who have been told they will never walk correctly again, they will never be pain free again.
-We have also seen those same individuals walk correctly and walk out of our doors pain free.
+We have seen many injuries, and we have also witnessed many remarkable recoveries due to our treatments.
+We have seen individuals who have been told they will never walk correctly again and never be pain-free again.
+We have also seen those same individuals walk correctly and walk out of our doors pain-free.
 If you are looking for similar results, make an appointment today at our clinic.

 How Does Chiropractic Treat Pain?

 To treat ailments, a chiropractor may perform adjustments on specific points on your body.
-With controlled force, he or she can adjust your elbow, neck, shoulder or back so that it aligns better with your body.
-A chiropractor may also suggest applying heat or ice to painful joints to reduce inflammation, and may recommend rehabilitative exercises to do at home.
+With controlled force, they can adjust your elbow, neck, shoulder, or back so that it aligns better with your body.
+A chiropractor may also suggest applying heat or ice to painful joints to reduce inflammation and recommend rehabilitative exercises at home.

-An experienced chiropractor specifically has a strong understanding of the back and spine, types of spinal injuries, various conditions that affect it, and a variety of treatment options.
-They can evaluate your condition to form the right treatment plan so that you can restore your mobility.
-If your chiropractic thinks doing at-home exercises may be beneficial, you should follow his or her instructions carefully.
+An experienced chiropractor has explicitly a strong understanding of the back and spine, types of spinal injuries, various conditions that affect it, and various treatment options.
+They can evaluate your situation to form the right treatment plan so that you can restore your mobility.
+If your chiropractic thinks doing at-home exercises may be beneficial, you should follow their instructions carefully.